Canada: A People's History

 4/5

-Emphasizes the resilience, courage, and perseverance of everyday people in the face of immense historical hardship.
+Emphasizes the resilience, courage, and perseverance of ordinary people facing systemic hardship and major historical change.

 Positive Role Models